 What if no entry is made?

 If goods are imported into to the U.S. and an entry was required but never made, CBP could seize the goods and assess liquidated damages based upon the value.
 For these reasons, it is important that anyone purchasing an aircraft understand the applicable CBP requirements prior to bringing it into the U.S Customs territory.

-What duties, taxes and/or fees apply to aircraft?
+What duties and/or fees apply to aircraft and aircraft parts?

 Aircraft and parts brought into the U.S. are currently duty free.
 However, a formal entry must be made upon reimportation of an aircraft following repair work overseas and in most instances merchandise processing fees will be due.